 A great history class is all about a great teacher, and a great way to hear Huntsville history come alive with a great tour guide.
-If you’re making your back-to-school trip to Huntsville in August or September, get a ticket for a Downtown Huntsville Trolley Tour and hear some great stories of the city’s past, or, in September or October, go on a Huntsville Ghost Walk and experience the spookier side of local history!
+If you’re making your back-to-school trip to Huntsville in August or September, get a ticket for a downtown tour and hear some great stories of the city’s past, or, in September or October, go on a Huntsville Ghost Walk and experience the spookier side of local history!

 After all that hard work, you’ve earned the opportunity to have some fun.
 Wrap up your school day at an actual school (well, a retired actual school, at least), at Campus 805, a brewery and entertainment venue that formerly served as a high school and middle school, with the lockers in the halls to prove it.
 Enjoy some great food and drinks, and play video games in the arcade.
 Get a little physical education at Civil Axe Throwing, maybe do a little ballroom dancing.
 Don't forget to see if you can find the hidden speakeasy.
 Middle school was never like this.
 Which is probably a good thing.